doctorgu/do-tree/README.md

 console.log(filtered); // [ { name: 'a' }, { name: 'c' } ]
 ```

-But it is difficult to implement when you want to filter also sub items defined with `children` as following.
+But it is difficult to implement when you want to filter sub items defined with `children` as following.

 ```Javascript
 const list = [